-The following table sets forth information with respect to unexercised stock options, stock that has not vested, and equity incentive plan awards held by the Company's executive officers at June 30, 2011.
+The following table sets forth information with respect to unexercised stock options, stock that has not vested, and equity incentive plan awards held by the Company's executive officers at June 30, 2012.

-Option Awards

-Name Number of Securities Underlying Unexercised Options Exercisable Number of Securities Underlying Unexercised Unearned Options ion Exercise Price Option Expiration Date Louie Ucciferri 500,000(1) - 0 - \$ 0.05 October 16, 2011 Former Acting Chief Financial Officer and Corporate Secretary
+( Option Awards Name Number of Securities Underlying Unexercised Options Exercisable Number of Securities Underlying Unexercised Options Unexercisable n Exercise Price Option Expiration Date Gregory Boden Chief Financial Officer 93,753 406,247 \$ 0.004 October 12, 2021

-(1) On October 16, 2006, Mr. Ucciferri received stock options to purchase 500,000 shares of common stock, at an exercise price of \$0.05 per share, in consideration for his services to the Company.
-These stock options vested in equal monthly installments over a twelve month period and are fully vested.
+(1) On October 12, 2011, Mr. Boden received stock options to purchase 500,000 shares of common stock, at an exercise price of \$0.004 per share exercisable for a period of ten years from the date of grant.
+These stock options vest according to the following schedule: 1/48 per month commencing on the date of grant until all of the options are